Table of Contents

 Babcock peaches are semi-freestone peaches that are white and come in medium or small sizes.
 You'll receive a moderate tart flavour with undertones of sweetness when you eat them.
 This is one of the most popular types of peach trees to try to grow in California and along the West Coast.

 4. Cresthaven Peach

 This peach is firm and golden, with a sweet flavour that has an acidic undertone.
 They have deeper red skin and greater size, and they are classified as freestones.

 Because of their tough skin, they are resistant to browning, making them ideal for baking, canning, and making peach cobbler.
 This peach will thrive in zones five to nine if you reside in a planting zone with colder winters.

 5. Beauty Of The Snow Peach

 Snow Beauty peach cultivars are among the best-tasting freestone white peaches on the market.
-It has a low acid content and a high sugar content, making it extremely sweet.
-The award-winning sweet flavour comes from the silver-white flesh, and the larger peaches have a rich red skin that contrasts sharply with the white flesh tone.
+It has low acid and high sugar content, making it extremely sweet.
+The award-winning sweet flavour comes from the silver-white flesh, and the larger peaches have rich red skin that contrasts sharply with the white flesh tone.

 6. Fairhaven Peach

 Fairhaven peaches are spherical, golden, and freestone, with a firm exterior and a good flavour.
 They have reddish-yellow skin that is slightly fuzzy.
 Because of the lack of browning and the hard skin, this is a wonderful peach for freezing, baking, and canning.

 The veteran peach is a freestone peach with yellow skin and tender yellow flesh.
 It's not the greatest one to eat fresh because it tastes better when added to baked items or canned with it.
 It can be grown in zones 5 to 8 and is exceptionally cold-hardy.
 This peach also produces a huge number of peaches per tree.